elunna/nerfhack-changelog/README.md

 * Amnesia can make you forget intrinsic telepathy.
 * Invisibility and see invisible cannot be permanently gained intrinsically (xnh)
 * Telepathy cannot be permanently gained intrinsically
 * Teleportitis cannot be permanently gained intrinsically.
-Teleport control *can*, however, still be gained intrinsically.
+* Teleport Control cannot be permanently gained intrinsically.
 * Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Falling downstairs does more damage - 2d3 instead of 1d3.
 (K-Mod)